oat-sa/taohub-articles/forge/PastRoadmap.md

 ### Extensions Management

 -   Extension manager .
-Tao would benefit from an embedded service enabling user to browse and install easily extensions directory providing dedicated features or custom adaptations of the tao platform.\
+Tao would benefit from an embedded service enabling user to browse and install easily extensions directory providing dedicated features or custom adaptations of the tao platform.<br/>

     The extension manager has been partly implemented in TAO 2.3, it is available under the settings pane of the backoffice.
 You amy easily install new extensions from there.
 The online directory exposing all available extensions hasn’t been set up yet.

 <!-- -->